Your path to becoming an End-of-Life Doula, starts with Befriending Death.

 - Agreed to adhere to a specified Scope of Practice and Code of Ethics.
 (The Scope of Practice and Code of Ethics found on the NEDA and INELDA websites are

 We believe that imposing extensive certification requirements and fees is not essential for training well-qualified, proficient doulas to serve families in their communities.
-Therefore, we have incorporated certification into the training costs and developed a professional curriculum that is robust and accessible.
+Therefore, we have incorporated certificate of completion into the training costs and developed a professional curriculum that is robust and accessible.

 What is the North Star Tool?